juftin/camply/docs/source/usage.md

 Campsites contain properties like booking date, site type (tent, RV, cabin, etc), capacity, price, and a link to make the booking.
 Required parameters include `--start-date`, `--end-date`, `--rec-area` / `--campground` / `--campsite`.
-Constant searching functionality can be enabled with `--continuous` and notifications via Email, Pushover, and Pushbullet can be enabled using `--notifications`.
+Constant searching functionality can be enabled with `--continuous` and notifications via Email, Pushover, Pushbullet, and Telegram can be enabled using `--notifications`.

 #### Arguments: